artefactory/one-click-mlflow/README.md

 ### Pre-requesites
 - A GCP project on which you are owner
-- Initialized gcloud SDK
+- Initialized gcloud SDK with your owner account
 - Docker engine running
-- No app engine application running
+- No app engine application running and no consent screen already setup

 ### Deploying
 Fill out the `vars` file.